maximz/summarynb/README.md

 ## Automatically update on commit

 Let's say you have a summary notebook named `summary.ipynb`.
-You can install a git pre-commit hook to run the notebook automatically and incorporate it within your commit:
+You can install a git pre-commit hook to run the notebook automatically when you make a commit:

 ```bash
 # install the git hook